aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear.md

 **Freedom2hear** (formerly GoBubble) is an AI-powered platform that detects and hides harmful content across text and media by analysing emotion and intent in real time.

 I joined at a pivotal moment.
-The company was in the midst of a complete reset: launching a self-serve moderation platform, repositioning the brand, and scaling its technology.
+The company was undergoing a complete reset: launching a self-serve moderation platform, repositioning the brand, and scaling its technology.
 What it lacked was a unified vision, cross-functional alignment, and a clear product–market fit story.

 ---